f-droid/fdroid-website/_posts/2018-04-27-this-week-in-fdroid.md

 ---
 layout: post
-title: "This Week in F-Droid (2018-W17)"
+title: "This Week in F-Droid"
 author: "Coffee"

 ---

 Hi everyone!
 This is a little experiment triggered by the [Matrix Project](https://matrix.org/) starting their own [TWIM](https://matrix.org/blog/2018/04/20/this-week-in-matrix-2018-04-20/) (This Week In Matrix), who in turn stole the idea off [TWIR](https://this-week-in-rust.org/) (This Week In Rust).
-Therefore, we now give you TWIF!
+Therefore, we now give you the first trial TWIF!

 [F-Droid](https://f-droid.org/) is an installable [catalogue](https://f-droid.org/en/packages/) of [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) (Free and Open Source Software) applications for the Android platform.
 The [client](https://f-droid.org/app/org.fdroid.fdroid) makes it easy to browse, install, and keep track of updates on your device.
 This post lists notable things that happened in and around F-Droid this past week.